ShotaSAITO/shotasaito.github.io/_posts/2023-07-23-multi-class-clustering-via-p-resistance.md

 ## Collection of "Clips"

 Now, I quickly wrapped up what is going on in our ICML paper, but the above is a preview.
-But I have a confession to make.
+Here, I have a confession to make.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is a promotional blog for my recent paper to ICML 2023.
 I&#39;ve almost never finished reading such promotional blogs because it&#39;s often too short to understand or too long for the blog format.
 Instead, I try to &quot;clip&quot; and highlight some parts of the paper at a reasonable length <a href="https://t.co/iEujeu4rxi">https://t.co/iEujeu4rxi</a></p>&mdash; Shota Saito (@ShotaSAITO) <a href="https://twitter.com/ShotaSAITO/status/1682009332479848451?ref_src=twsrc%5Etfw">July 20, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>